pip-services/pip-services-docs/content/en/python/commons/commands/command_set.md

 ### Description

-The CommandSet class allows you to create a set of commands and events supported y a [commandable](../icommandable) object.
+The CommandSet class allows you to create a set of commands and events supported by a [commandable](../icommandable) object.
 In addition, it supports command interceptors and command call chains.

 Important points

-- CommandSets can be used as alternative commandable interface to a business object.
+- CommandSets can be used as an alternative commandable interface to a business object.
-- This class can be used to auto generate multiple external services for the business object without writing much code.
+- This class can be used to auto generate multiple external services for a business object.

 ### Constructors